The decision to send your kid for pediatric speech therapy can be confusing, and is always difficult.

 Working on Your SLP’s Goals at Home

-Any SLP worth her/his salt will give you homework after a session.
-If they don’t, be sure to ask for some!
+Any SLP worth her/his salt will give you homework after a session, so if they don’t, be sure to ask for some!
 This homework works on specific targeted exercises that help your child achieve certain goals.
 Speech therapy for toddlers will include exercises to help toward those goals.
 Speech Blubs SLP Stacie Bennett gives great advice for working on speech therapy goals at home.
 This will really help.

 Should Parents Work on Their Child’s Speech Goals at Home?